stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

     -DarchetypeVersion={{site.docs_05_stable}}
 {% endhighlight %}

+In order to link against the latest SNAPSHOT versions of the code, please follow [this guide]({{site.baseurl}}/downloads/#nightly).

-If you want to add Stratosphere to an existing Maven project, add the following entry to your *dependencies* in the *pom.xml* file of your project:
+If you want to add Stratosphere to an existing Maven project, add the following entry to your *dependencies* section in the *pom.xml* file of your project:

 {% highlight xml %}
 <dependency>